Ansar (Islam): Background

-Battles where the Ansar helped Muhammad
+Battles where the Ansari helped Muhammad

-The Ansar helped Muhammad in several battles.
-One of the earliest battles they helped him in was the Patrol of Buwat.
-A month after the raid at al-Abwa that was ordered by Muhammad, he personally led two hundred men including Muhajirs and Ansars to Bawat, a place on the caravan route of the Quraysh merchants.
+The Ansari helped Muhammad in several battles, one of the earliest the Patrol of Buwat.
+A month after the raid at al-Abwa that Muhammad ordered, he personally led two hundred men including Muhajirs and Ansars to Bawat, a place on the caravan route of the Quraysh merchants.
 A herd of fifteen hundred camels was proceeding, accompanied by one hundred riders under the leadership of Umayyah ibn Khalaf, a Quraysh.
 The purpose of the raid was to plunder this rich Quraysh caravan.
 No battle took place and the raid resulted in no booty.
 This was due to the caravan taking an untrodden unknown route.
 Muhammad then went up to Dhat al-Saq, in the desert of al-Khabar.
 He prayed there and a mosque was built at the spot.
 This was the first raid where a few Ansars took part.